billyyoung/blog/content/posts/brain-and-ego.md

 mins: 4
 ---

-I recently finished reading [What Happened To You?](https://www.goodreads.com/review/show/4259124963), a dialogue between Oprah and Bruce Perry, a psychiatrist who specializes in understanding adverse childhood experiences and trauma and how they impact human behaviour.
+I recently finished reading <a target="_blank" href="https://www.goodreads.com/review/show/4259124963">What Happened To You?</a>, a dialogue between Oprah and Bruce Perry, a psychiatrist who specializes in understanding adverse childhood experiences and trauma and how they impact human behaviour.

 Besides offering an invaluable reframe from asking "what's wrong with you?" to asking "what happened to you?" when trying to understand why we might behave or react in the ways we do, another huge takeaway for me was the neurosequential model of the brain.